Text2Structure3D: Graph-Based Generative Modeling of Equilibrium Structures with Diffusion Transformers: Introduction

 \subsection{Objectives and Scope}

 To address the challenges of applying generative AI in structural design we present \textit{Text2Structure3D}, a generative latent diffusion model \cite{rombach2022} for equilibrium structures conditioned on natural language.
 Text2Structure3D operates on general graph-based data representations of discrete pin-jointed structures in line with the level of abstraction common in the conceptual design phase (Figure \ref{fig:graph_data}).
+The scope of this study is restricted to form-found structures subject to a single dominant load case.
+We specifically focus on bridge structures and assume a constant line load applied to the bridge deck.
+We do not consider statically indeterminate structures or material parameters, and instead focus on satisfying static equilibrium as the most fundamental structural design constraint.

-We specifically focus on generating structures that satisfy equilibrium, being the most fundamental structural design constraint.
-Moreover, we condition the model on text embeddings to allow for the generation of equilibrium structures that can satisfy a variety of user-defined specifications.
+We condition the model on text embeddings to allow for the generation of equilibrium structures that can satisfy a variety of user-defined specifications.
+In this way, Text2Structure3D is intended as a design support method for early-stage structural design.
+For architects, the natural language interface can enable intuitive exploration of structurally plausible forms before detailed engineering input is available.
+For structural engineers, the method can support rapid iteration during conceptual form-finding, especially for complex spatial structures where generating equilibrium geometries can otherwise be challenging and time-consuming.